 A Brief History of the Jolly Roger Pirate Flag

-Although pirates were known as far back as 1650, the first Jolly Rogers was not flown until the Golden Age of Piracy.
-The first pirate flags flown by Bartholomew Roberts were not what we would expect from a modern Jolly Roger.
+Although pirates were known as far back as 1650, the first Jolly Rogers were not flown until the Golden Age of Piracy.
+Bartholomew Roberts’s first pirate flags were not what we would expect from a modern Jolly Roger.

 Bartholomew Roberts’ first flag was a cartoon of him sharing an hourglass and Death.

 This was a Jolly Roger, no matter the appearance.
 The purpose was to communicate a message.
-Anyone who saw these pirate flags announced that the crew of their ship were pirates and that they would be granted mercy if they surrendered.
+Anyone who saw these pirate flags announced that their ship’s crew were pirates and that they would be granted mercy if they surrendered.

-Many styles and variations have been made of the skull-and-crossbones Jolly Roger flag to create different pirate flags.
-It has been used by many pirates, including Christopher Condent, Black Sam Bellamy, and Edward England.
+Many styles and variations of the skull-and-crossbones Jolly Roger flag have been created to create different pirate flags.
+Many pirates, including Christopher Condent, Black Sam Bellamy, and Edward England, have used it.

-Without further ado, let’s take a look at some of the most famous pirate flags and their history.
+Let’s look at some of the most famous pirate flags and their history without further ado.

 The Flag of Henry Avery